1991 Singaporean general election: Aftermath

 An unprecedented four seats were won by the opposition, the biggest number since the 1963 election, and the PAP share of votes fell for the third consecutive time since 1984, down to then lowest share of 60.97%.
-The SDP clocked in the best performance for an opposition party at 48.56% of the total votes in seats that they contested and became the main opposition party in Parliament, with eight out of nine candidates came in among the top ten opposition candidates, three of which were elected including the seat of Potong Pasir SMC by leader Chiam See Tong with a record 69.64% of the votes.
-(Note: The record has since superseded by the WP in the 2020 election with 50.49% of the votes.)
+The SDP clocked in the best performance for an opposition party at 48.56% of the total votes in seats that they contested (a record at the time of the election) and became the main opposition party in Parliament, representing with three seats including the seat of Potong Pasir SMC by leader Chiam See Tong with a record 69.64% of the votes.
+The three incumbents who were defeated in the election were one-term MPs, including the first woman acting cabinet minister Seet Ai Mee, as well as Ng Pock Too and Tang Guan Seng; only Tang returned to the 1997 election as a member in Ang Mo Kio GRC.

-The WP made its second in-road into the legislature with the victory of its organising secretary Low Thia Khiang, who previously contested Tiong Bahru GRC in the last election and Hougang SMC on this election, who would years later become WP secretary-general and leader from 2001 to 2018.
-All three incumbents who were defeated in the election were one-term MPs including Seet Ai Mee, Ng Pock Too and Tang Guan Seng; only Tang returned to the 1997 election as a member in Ang Mo Kio GRC.
-In a documentary by Low on his Hougang released in 2024, Low also considered Changi before choosing Hougang after WP candidate Tan Bin Seng decide to contest there due to familiarities.

-Additionally, opposition candidates secured at least 40% of the vote in 14 constituencies, including 2 GRCs and 6 SMCs.
-Marginal close contests of less than 5% in Changi SMC (47.00%), Nee Soon South SMC (47.24%), Eunos GRC (47.62%), Braddell Heights SMC (47.73%) and Bukit Batok SMC (48.18%) highlighted the rising support for alternative parties and reflected a significant shift in public sentiment against the PAP's policies at the time.
+Including the four elected opposition seats, 12 constituencies saw oppositions secured at least 40% of the vote, eight of which had a margin of less than 5% (including the PAP narrowly winning in Changi SMC (47.00%), Nee Soon South SMC (47.24%), Eunos GRC (47.62%), Braddell Heights SMC (47.73%) and Bukit Batok SMC (48.18%)), which highlighted the rising support for alternative parties and reflected a significant shift in public sentiment against the PAP's policies at the time.
 Despite the "by-election effect", opposition candidates narrowly missed out on winning additional seats beyond their final tally.
 These close outcomes highlighted the momentum the opposition could build despite the PAP's efforts to maintain a significant advantage, even though it ultimately fell short of securing greater parliamentary representation.

+The WP made its second in-road into the legislature with the victory of its organising secretary Low Thia Khiang, who previously contested Tiong Bahru GRC in the last election and Hougang SMC on this election, who would years later become WP secretary-general and leader from 2001 to 2018.
+In a documentary by Low on his Hougang released in 2024, Low remarked that he had also considered contesting Changi SMC, but chose Hougang to make way for Tan Bin Seng to contest there due to familiarities.
+Hougang would go on to become the longest-serving opposition safe seat in Singapore for decades to come even after he left Hougang in 2011.